d12frosted/elpa-mirror/gnu/consult-readme.txt

   In this case one may wonder what the difference is between using an Embark action on the current candidate in comparison to a manually triggered preview.
 The main difference is that the files opened by manual preview are closed again after the completion session.
-Furthermore during preview some functionality is disabled to improve the performance, see for example the customization variables `consult-preview-allowed-hooks' and `consult-preview-variables'.
+During preview some functionality is disabled to improve the performance, see for example the customization variables `consult-preview-variables' and `consult-preview-allowed-hooks'.
+Only the hooks listed in `consult-preview-allowed-hooks' are executed when a file is opened (`find-file-hook').
+In order to enable additional font locking during preview, add the corresponding hooks to the allow list.
+The following code demonstrates this for [org-modern] and [hl-todo].

+  ┌────
+  │ (add-to-list 'consult-preview-allowed-hooks 'global-org-modern-mode-check-buffers) │ (add-to-list 'consult-preview-allowed-hooks 'global-hl-todo-mode-check-buffers) └────

   Files larger than `consult-preview-raw-size' are previewed literally without syntax highlighting and without changing the major mode.
 Delaying the preview is also useful for `consult-theme', since the theme preview is slow.
 The delay results in a smoother UI experience.

   ┌────
   │ ;; Preview on any key press, but delay 0.5s